Seshu: Plot

-Seshu aka Chiya (Rajasekhar) is a rough and macho college rowdy and also The Students Union Chairman of the college, who uses violence as the only way to deal with people.
-He lives with his brother, a Magistrate (Nassar), and his sister-in-law, who is the only person who seems to understand him properly.
+Seshu aka Chiya is a rough and macho college rowdy and also The Students Union Chairman of the college, who uses violence as the only way to deal with people.
+He lives with his brother, a Magistrate, and his sister-in-law, who is the only person who seems to understand him properly.

 The movie opens with Seshu winning the elections to the office bearers of the college's Students Union followed by celebrations and in-campus fight between the rival candidates.

 Seshu has a staple diet of yes-sir friends surrounding him.
-He comes across a timid girl, Abhitukuchalamba aka Abithu (Kaveri), who is the daughter of a poor temple priest, and starts to woo her.
+He comes across a timid girl, Abhitukuchalamba aka Abithu, who is the daughter of a poor temple priest, and starts to woo her.
 When she initially rejects him, he kidnaps her and forces her to fall in love with him.

 When the girl falls in love with him, Seshu is attacked by brothel goons who take revenge on him for interfering with their business.
 Seshu suffers from brain damage as a result and ends up in a swamiji ashram.
 With no memory of his past and having developed an unusual behaviour, he starts to recollect memories.
 At one point, he is completely back to his normal self and tries to convince the Swamiji and the wardens that he's back to normal and can be released.
 However, the Swamiji ignores him and the wardens beat him up.
 A desperate Seshu then tries to escape the ashram by climbing over the gates.
 Unfortunately, he fails and ends up with serious injuries.

 Whilst sleeping with his injury, Abithu makes a surprise visit.
 However Seshu is asleep and she leaves with this woeful memory of him.
 As she is about to leave the institution, he wakes up and realises that she had come to see him.
 As he calls out, she leaves unable to hear him.

 Persistent to meet her he makes another attempt to leave the institution and this time he is successful.
 When he arrives at her house he is presented with Abhita unfortunately dead.
 He then realises that she had committed suicide.

 Distraught after what he saw, Seshu just walks out and his previous friends and family try to help him remember who he is.
 Despite being aware of what's happening around him, Seshu pretends to be unconscious.
 At that point, he is met with the mental institution wardens who came chasing after him.
 The film ends with Seshu leaving with them as he has nothing to live for after his true love's death.